Thermal-fluctuation mechanism of long-term corrosion of glass caused by internal stress: processes of depolymerization, impurity migration and fracturing on an atomic scale: Discussion

 \textit{The depolymerization of glass.} Simultaneously with the nucleation and growth of cracks under internal stress in glass of beads, the depolymerization process, i.e. the simplification of the silicate composition, proceeded.
 Due to the depolymerization of glass, its resistance to mechanical stress decreased, the strength reduced \cite{Structure_strength_glasses}, and therefore the formation and growth of cracks accelerated.

 \textit{Glass leaching and discolouration.} As an explanation of the gradual change in the colour of glass in the process of its corrosion, as well as the reduced concentration of Na and K in strongly damaged regions, it is assumed by analogy with crystals that the mechanism of the accelerated diffusion of impurities under the effect of the internal stress is valid for glass.
 Since the originally most stressed areas of glass have destroyed to the greatest extent, it is reasonable to assume that even long before the complete stress relaxation through the formation of cracks, the redistribution of impurities had occurred in them: alkali metals had been gradually displaced from them.
-The alteration of the glass colour in them to green or yellow may be due to the migration of K and Na or due to changes of the silicate composition and, as a consequence, the change of the coordination of copper atoms.
+The alteration of the glass colour in them to green or yellow may be due to the migration of K and Na or due to changes of the silicate composition and, as a consequence, the change in the coordination of copper atoms.
+Cu$_2$O forming with the glass degradation may also cause appearing green, yellow or brown tint of glass \cite{Beads_degraded_areas-2019}.

-Another reason of the changes in glass colour, which seems to us to be the most probable, is the increase in the Rayleigh scattering intensity in course of the glass degradation \cite{Yuryev_JOPT}, that is likely caused by the increasing number density of micro discontinuities and micro cracks (and the dimensions of the latter) \cite{KSS_Electron_microscopy}, which effectually scatter light \cite{Yuryev_JOPT, 2020_Glas_depolimer}.
+Another reason of the changes in glass colour, which seems to us to be the most probable, is the increase in the Rayleigh scattering intensity in course of the glass degradation \cite{Yuryev_JOPT}, that is likely caused by the increasing number density of micro discontinuities and micro cracks (and the dimensions of the latter) \cite{KSS_Electron_microscopy}, which effectually scatter light \cite{Yuryev_JOPT,2020_Glas_depolimer}.